Office of Financial Aid, Centennial Hall

 Under the Colorado tuition law, the term “in-state” student means: “A student who has been domiciled in Colorado for one year or more immediately preceding the first day of classes for the term for which such status is claimed.”
 Further the tuition law states: “Attendance at an institution of higher education, public or private, within the state of Colorado shall not alone be sufficient to qualify for domicile in Colorado.”

 In-state classification requires domicile in Colorado for 12 months on or prior to the first day of classes of each semester.
 “Domicile” is the term used to describe the place where a person has chosen to make a permanent and fixed home.
 Domicile is made up of two components: physical presence and evidence of intent.
 Both physical presence and evidence of intent must be established to begin the domicile year.
-A student can only establish domicile in Colorado for tuition purposes if he or she intends to reside permanently in the state, and meets the definition of a “Qualified Person.”
+A student can only establish domicile in Colorado for tuition purposes if they intend to reside permanently in the state and meet the definition of a “Qualified Person.”
 A qualified person is one who is (a) 22 years of age or older, (b) a post-baccalaureate graduate student, or (c) an emancipated minor.
 (A minor who is married for 12 months is presumed to be emancipated.)
 A person must be qualified under one of these categories in order to begin the 12-month period of domicile for purposes of in-state tuition.
 Unemancipated minors qualify for in-state tuition if the parents have been domiciled in Colorado for one year.
 Exceptions to One Year Domicile are in this section and also online.

 Initial residency determination for tuition purposes of any student enrolling at CSU is determined by the Office of Admissions.
 To be initially considered for in-state classification you must answer all residency questions completely and accurately on the application and submit requested evidence substantiating their claim.
 Failure to do so will result in classification as out-of-state for tuition purposes.
 The initial determination may be changed if additional evidence regarding the student’s eligibility for in-state classification is received.